CONDUITlab/CCDEF/_sources/groups.rst.txt

 References
 ==========

-The reference group is also optional and is included for future development.
+The reference group is also optional.
 The main purpose of this group is to include links (refered to as references in HDF5) to regions of interest within files or external links to other files.